What is amine blush?

 Con-Treat recommends thoroughly washing the cured epoxy with a 50/50 blend of clean water & methylated spirits.
 The amine blush is water soluble therefore the only way to completely remove this is by following the instructions above.
 You will want to clean the amine blush off of the epoxy before sanding as well.
 If you begin to sand before removing the amine blush, you may sand the blush deeper into the surface making it much harder to remove.
 It is a safe practice to clean all types of epoxy resin, even if the label states that it is ‘amine blush free’ or ‘no blush formula’.
 Please note: Aggressive solvents like Acetone will not remove the blush.

 What will it do to my project?

 If amine blush is present on the surface and is not properly removed, you might not notice a problem with your project until after it is completed.
-If you use a single or two part polyurethane such as Fortis 519 and do not remove the amine blush, the blush will migrate through to the top of the surface causing the polyurethane finish to improperly cure from the contaminated areas.
+If you use a single or two-part polyurethane such as Fortis 519 and do not remove the amine blush, the blush will migrate through to the top of the surface causing the polyurethane finish to improperly cure the contaminated areas.
 Some epoxy resins can take up to 2 weeks to fully cure, still releasing amine blush to the surface.
 In summary, always remove surface contamination, including amine blush, to avoid any problems with adhesion, drying or discolouring.
-After washing the epoxy surface, leave to dry prior to applying subsequent coatings.
+After washing the epoxy surface, leave it to dry prior to applying subsequent coatings.